mihaelavalac/just-tech-news/README.md

 WHEN I click the post name <br>
 THEN the link of the article opens in a new tab <br>
 WHEN I click the comments button under a post <br>
-THEN the a post page opens with a form to leave a comment or up-vote the post <br>
+THEN the posting page opens with a form to leave a comment or up-vote the post <br>
 WHEN I fill the form with a comment and click add comment <br>
 THEN a comment is added under the post and the comments number increases <br>
-WHEN I click the up-vote button in the post page <br>
+WHEN I click the up-vote button on the post page <br>
 THEN the number of points increases under the post.